brianmhunt/brianmhunt.github.io/src/content/post/2020-03-23-covid-calculator.md

 of cases, then the result will be shown.

 Some examples:
-- <a href='#' data-bind='click: nyExampleClick'>New York May 10, 2020: 173 cases => May 25: 30811 cases</a> indicates a doubling rate of 2.01 days, however the numbers recorded on the 27th (44,635) indicate a doubling rate of closer to 3, meaning the growth is slowing.
+- <a href='#' data-bind='click: nyExampleClick'>New York Mar 10, 2020: 173 cases => Mar 25: 30811 cases</a> indicates a doubling rate of 2.01 days, however the numbers recorded on the 27th (44,635) indicate a doubling rate of closer to 3, meaning the growth is slowing.
-- <a href='#' data-bind='click: ontExampleClick'>Ontario May 11, 2020: 42 cases => May 23: 425 cases</a> indicates a doubling rate of 3.59 days.
+- <a href='#' data-bind='click: ontExampleClick'>Ontario Mar 11, 2020: 42 cases => Mar 23: 425 cases</a> indicates a doubling rate of 3.59 days.
-- <a href='#' data-bind='click: ontExample2Click'>Ontario May 23, 2020: 425 cases => May 28: 994 cases</a> indicates a doubling rate of 4.08 days, suggesting that the doubling rate is slowing.
+- <a href='#' data-bind='click: ontExample2Click'>Ontario Mar 23, 2020: 425 cases => Mar 28: 994 cases</a> indicates a doubling rate of 4.08 days, suggesting that the doubling rate is slowing.

 <div class='covid-rate-grid'>